Jebala people: Etymology

+When the term Jbala first appeared is uncertain.
+The first time it is used in a written source is shortly after the rise of the Alawi dynasty.
+An author from the 18th century, 'Abd al-Karīm Al-Rīfī, reports the appointment in 1672 of ‘Umar B. Ḥaddū al-Temsamanī as qā’id nāḥiyat Jbāla wa al-Faḥṣ (lit. 'caid of the region of Jbāla and Faḥṣ').

+In northwest Morocco, the word jebli is used to refer to someone living in the countryside or a peasant whereas in the Atlantic plains which is inhabited by the ʿArubis, jebli is used to describe anybody from the Jebala whether they inhabit the city or the country.

 Origins

 The Jebala are of mixed origin.
 They adopted the Arabic language between the 10th and 15th centuries, influenced by Arab townspeople of northern Morocco and Al-Andalus and the fact that their land lies on the route between these places.

+Cities like Tétouan and Chefchaouen are inhabited by populations descend from Al-Andalus, either from Andalusian Arabs or Spanish Jews.
+In the case of Chefchaouen, these populations were the original inhabitants with nearby Berbers later migrating into the city.

 History

 Very little is known about the prehistory of the region, but the history of the Jebala people seems to be well documented since early Islamic times.
-The early Islamic history of the Rif, through the Salihid dynasty of the Nakur, established by Salih ibn Mansur of the berber Nafzawah tribe and which lasted from pre-Idrisid until Almoravid times with the fall of the Madinat Al-Nakur (710–1108 CE).
+The early Islamic history of the Rif, through the Emirate of Nekor established by Salih ibn Mansur of the Nefzaoua Berbers and which lasted from pre-Idrisid until Almoravid times with the fall of the Madinat al-Nakur (710–1108 CE).
 This part of the history seems to be well documented, but when the Berber dynasty of Almoravids started ruling, the history of the Rif was almost unknown.
 The usual tradition is that almost every existing social group in the Rif mountains originated from somewhere else, not too far away from the country.